Developer-first economics

 This ensures consistent user experience, accurate attribution, secure payments, and proper revenue sharing across the ecosystem.

-The Jest Games Fund acts as an acquisition-only studio.
+The Jest Apps Fund acts as an acquisition-only product.

 For any user acquired through the Fund:

-• The studio that monetizes the user receives 70%
+• The product that monetizes the user receives 70% of net revenue

-• The Fund receives 20% (acquisition lifetime share)
+• The Fund receives 20% of net revenue (acquisition lifetime share)

 Resources